 Make sure that you include decor pieces that are sparkly or shiny along with pieces that don’t have a smooth, polished finish.
 Think sparkly glitter next to warm wood.
 Or mercury glass next to burlap.

 The base of your Christmas tree is an easy spot to add larger vintage items.
 Here I’ve included a rusty, crusty vintage olive bucket and a small chair that has been in my family for several generations.

 INCLUDE SOMETHING FROM NATURE

 You can never ever go wrong adding natural items to your Christmas decor.
 They mix well with any style, plus items from nature add an element of “authenticity” like nothing else can.
 These items can really transform a room.

-If you love the look of all those designer Christmas trees that you see in stores or if you just plain old need some help with tackling your Christmas tree, you’ll find this post very useful!
+If you love the look of all those beautiful designer Christmas trees that you see in stores or if you just plain old need some help with tackling your Christmas tree, you’ll find this post very useful!
 The style of tree used as an example in this post may not be yours, but all of the directions apply no matter what finished look you want.

 I hope you have enjoyed all my rustic and glam for Christmas tips!